ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 The range from 256 to 65535 is free for developer-defined exit codes.

 :::note
-While an exit (or [result](#action)) code is a 32-bit signed integer on TON Blockchain, an attempt to [throw](https://docs.tact-lang.org/ref/core-debug) an exit code out of bounds of the 16-bit unsigned integer (0 - 65535) will cause an error with [exit code 5](https://docs.tact-lang.org/book/exit-codes/#5).
-That's done intentionally to prevent some exit codes from being produced artificially, such as the [exit code -14](https://docs.tact-lang.org/book/exit-codes/#-14).
+While exit codes are 32-bit signed integers on TON Blockchain, attempting to [throw](https://docs.tact-lang.org/ref/core-debug) an exit code outside the 16-bit unsigned integer range (0-65535) will trigger an error with [exit code 5](https://docs.tact-lang.org/book/exit-codes/#5).
+This is intentional to prevent artificial generation of certain exit codes like [-14](https://docs.tact-lang.org/book/exit-codes/#-14).
 :::

 ## Table of exit codes {#standard-exit-codes}